NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 .. code-block:: shell

    module load intel impi

-   mpiicc  *o mycexe mycode.c
+   mpiicc -o mycexe mycode.c
-   mpiifort*o myfxex mycode.f90
+   mpiifort -o myfxex mycode.f90

 .. note::

    Specific versions are listed only as examples; you can load any of the available versions

 In addition, the following environment variables will have to be set in the job file before execution (using the syntax